Vogaeael/drawCards/README.md

 If you want that jokers aren't in the deck:
 `!dontUseJoker`

+### Print Minimized
+If you want your draw answers short and minimized:
+`!printMinimized`

+### Print Maximized
+If you want your draw answers large and maximized:
+`!printMaximized`

 ### Set prefix
 If you want to change the prefix from "!" to something else.
 ```shell script